 Entertainment is plentiful with several options in a variety of unique venues.
 The Cirque du Soleil show "KÀ" takes audiences on a heroic journey that will feel like the latest blockbuster movie.
 A lineup of renowned performers come to the David Copperfield Theatre, while some of rock 'n' roll's greatest acts, from the Rolling Stones to U2, take the stage in the Grand Garden Arena -- also home to many highly touted championship boxing events.
 And Brad Garrett's Comedy Club offers plenty of laughs.

 You have multiple dining choices at the MGM Grand that include the exquisite tastes of Joël Robuchon and L'Atelier de Joël Robuchon, the sophisticated tastes of Fiamma Trattoria or the classic pub fare of Michael Mina Pub 1842.
 Whether it's steak and lobster at Tom Colicchio's Craftsteak or the beloved American delights at Avenue Café, you'll never go hungry here.
 Plus, you can experience the traditions of different cities in Las Vegas -- Hakkasan Las Vegas restaurant offers unique Cantonese-style cuisine with flavors of Hong Kong and Shanghai, try Emeril's New Orleans Fish House for the tastes of the "Big Easy" or venture over to Wolfgang Puck Bar & Grill for the tastes of Southern California.
 The Morton Group, led by restaurateurs Michael and Jenna Morton, opened Crush -- a celebration of food, drinks and friends -- at the resort, and Hecho en Vegas, serves a wonderful mix of traditional Sonoran cuisine and popular Mexican favorites.

-Along with fine dining, there are plenty of places for casual eats -- from the MGM Grand Buffet to the ample MGM Grand Food Court, Project Pie and Blizz Frozen Yogurt.
+Along with fine dining, there are plenty of places for casual eats -- from the MGM Grand Buffet to the ample MGM Grand Food Court and Blizz Frozen Yogurt.